miosga2309/kicktipp_odds/README.md

 - Else, 0 points

 ## Workflow for a new gameday
-- update the dataset of past games with the data from football-data (results and odds)
+- [x] update the dataset of past games with the data from football-data (results and odds)
+- [ ] restructure dataset for building nn
-- add revolution to neural net
+- [ ] add revolution to neural net
-- fetch new gameday data from The Odds API (games and odds)
+- [ ] fetch new gameday data from The Odds API (games and odds)
-- enter results in Kicktipp
+- [ ] enter results in Kicktipp